5 Ways to Stop Merely Escaping and Add Value to Daily Life

 No matter what we do with it, today will pass.
 A week will go by.
 A month, a year, a lifetime.
 We can passively waste the time, energy, opportunities, and talents God has given us, or we can make plans to use them.

 I started blogging in 2018 with the plan of writing more regularly.
-At that time, I had no idea my blog would develop as it has – with nearly 400 posts and thousands of subscribers, the inspiration for twelve published books!
+At that time, I had no idea my blog would develop as it has – with nearly 400 posts and thousands of subscribers, the inspiration for more than a dozen published books!
 I started small, and step by step have arrived where I am.
 You can do the same.

 Every time I visit my grandsons they have learned something new.
 New vocabulary, new physical and cognitive skills, new ideas, and tons of new questions!
 But somewhere along the line, a lot of us stop trying to learn new things.
 We may grudgingly accommodate a new computer system at work, or passively absorb the words of a new popular song or the storyline of a trending TV show, but we rarely seek out knowledge for its own sake.